Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Active Directory Guardian also includes a banned password list that your team can add to, enabling you to detect and reset passwords that an attacker might expect users at your organization to choose.
 Using context-specific passwords like the name of your company is such a common approach that the NIST password guidelines specifically recommend checking for it.

-Automation wins when powered by identity analytics
+Automation wins when powered by holistic identity matching

 Ultimately, as defenders, our goal is to do our best to protect our users and the organization.
 The most effective way to do that is to use the best available data and to automate where appropriate, as much as possible.
 The more we can let machines do what they do well, the more bandwidth we have to move the needle on security in other parts of our organizations.